115511552/glaring-suns-code/README.md

 # Glaring Suns Code
 Code for the prototype design of the Glaring Suns project.

-Originally wrriten in March 2021
+Originally writen in March 2021.

 Designed for Arduino Uno

 ## Requirements